cssbristol/cssbristol.co.uk/README.md

 The site was then maintained by: Louis Heath and then Sibela Chinareva

-The site is currently maintained and updated by [Daniel Jones](https://github.com/danjones1618)
+The site is currently maintained and updated by [Murray Groves](https://github.com/MurrayGroves)

 ### Authors